navarrogeoffry/Inventory-AI-Agent/README.md

 - If the backend server closes unexpectedly, check that your OpenAI API key is set correctly
 - Make sure all dependencies are installed: `pip install -r requirements.txt` and `cd chatbot-ui && npm install`
-- If port 8000 or 3000 is already in use, stop the existing process or change the port in the configuration
+- If port 8000 or 3000 is already in use, the application will try alternate ports (up to 8003)
 - Check the logs (as described above) for detailed error messages
 - If you see authentication errors in the logs, run `./setup_env.sh` to update your OpenAI API key